lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 - uuidv1 				               (for GUID key generation for database tables)

 ## Browser compatibility
-- Internet Explorer 11 			(not supported - because of CSS3 variables and anonymous functions)
+- Internet Explorer 11 			   (not supported)
 - Microsoft Edge 79
 - Mozilla Firefox 24
 - Google Chrome 33
 - Opera 19

 ## Compiling project with NPM
 npm run build				           (Compiling task will be read from scripts property of the package.json file)

 ### How to open ADMIN webpage
 Open Web browser and type address:   http://localhost:30003/admin